 I cannot even begin to count the number of sermons, books, and other teachings I’ve encountered on this topic over the last 40 years.

-Another aspect of their teachings is that the authors tend to focus entirely upon the function of each piece of armor individually, but rarely, if ever, describe how those pieces work together when used offensively or defensively.
+Another aspect of their teachings is the authors tend to focus entirely upon the function of each piece of armor individually, but rarely, if ever, describe how those pieces work together when used offensively or defensively.

-Let’s see how introducing that kind of information impacts this teaching and then apply the results to our prayer lives.
+Let’s see how introducing that kind of additional information impacts this teaching and then apply the results to our prayer lives.

 The Foundational Scripture